EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Methodology

 \subsection{Online filter}

 While additional rollout enhances the model’s ability to explore complex prompts, it also introduces computational overhead and potential training noise.
-In addition to filtering overlong samples, we design two additional filtering strategies to further enhance the stability and efficiency of the training process.
+In addition to filtering overlong samples introduced in DAPO \cite{yu2025dapo}, we design two additional filtering strategies to further enhance the stability and efficiency of the training process.

-\textbf{Regular Filter}: In the first-round rollout, when the prompt is of regular difficulty—we adopt a conservative filtering strategy that retains all regular samples $O_R$ to balance efficiency and performance.
+\textbf{Regular Filter}: In the first-round rollout, when the prompt is of regular difficulty, we adopt a conservative filtering strategy that retains all regular samples $O_R$ to balance efficiency and performance.

 \begin{definition} Regular samples $O_R$ refer to any samples with a non-zero advantage on the prompt set $\mathcal{D}$:

 \end{definition}

 At this stage, due to the moderate difficulty of prompts, all regular samples—both positive and negative—provide informative learning signals that contribute meaningfully to training.